ESG investing is a complicated area with many ethical dilemmas and moral decisions to be made.

 Nucleus Wealth has a number of categories within each ethical screen to make the decision easier.
 For example, many choose to exclude the “War Worst Offenders” and “Nuclear Weapons”.
 This removes companies known to produce nuclear weapons, cluster munitions and landmines but leave the rest of the war stocks in the portfolio that are more aligned with defence.
 This would mean they own stocks like Boeing, but exclude stocks like Honeywell.

 Let me be clear, I am not promoting investing in war.
 However, I am raising the point that not all manufacturers of weapons are part of an evil industrial-military complex and you should choose what to include and what to exclude in your portfolio.
-Unfortunately, war is still an aspect of life and excluding every defence stock and making funding difficult for this industry is not going to solve the problem.
+Unfortunately, war is still an aspect of life and excluding every defence stock and making funding more difficult for this industry is not going to solve the problem.

-Nucleus Wealth’s ethical choices regarding War
+Nucleus Wealth’s ethical screens (exclude) regarding War

 No Arms – Worst Offenders.
 This removes companies that are known to produce cluster munitions and landmines